 For non-text, or practice-based outputs (including patents, software and standards documents): Write up to 300 words describing the research process and content, where this is not evident within the output.

 For reviews: Write up to 300 words identifying the original research or new insights reported.

+For papers that were reviewed by one or more external assessors, give the grades they assigned (comma separated list).

+Classify your output according to what ONE research specialism it best falls under (a number 1-33 from the list in http://briggs.myweb.port.ac.uk/research/ref2014/sp11%20%20List%20of%20research%20specialisms.pdf).